Tell el-Burak: Iron Age

-In the Iron Age, Tell el-Burak was home to a settlement that was prosperous and peaceful, as seen in its defenseless and fine architecture.
-There is no apparent occupation in the intervening Late Bronze Age as the site was seemingly abandoned in favor of Sarepta, four kilometers to the south.
+In the Iron Age, Tell el-Burak was home to a settlement that was prosperous and peaceful, as seen in its defenselessness and fine architecture.
+There is no apparent occupation in the intervening Late Bronze Age, as the site was seemingly abandoned in favor of Sarepta, four kilometers to the south.

+Modern Day

 In 2004, an underwater archaeological survey was conducted in the area of the tell by the archaeologist Ralph K. Pedersen.
-It indicated that there was no harbour or good anchorage near the site.
+It indicated that there was no harbour nor good anchorage near the site.

-In September 2020, a winepress was discovered at Tell el-Burak, dates back to the seventh-century B.C.
+In September 2020, a winepress was discovered at Tell el-Burak, dating back to the seventh-century BCE.